YuvrajBhalerao/Bias-Buster/README.md

 **Bias Buster: AI-Powered Dataset Fairness Analysis 🤖**
 _____________________________________________________

 Bias Buster is a web application designed to promote fairness in machine learning by providing an accessible tool for detecting and mitigating hidden biases within datasets.
-Developed for the Push AI Hackathon, this project addresses the critical need for equitable AI systems by empowering developers to easily analyze their data before model training.
+Developed for the Data Analysts, this project addresses the critical need for equitable AI systems by empowering developers to easily analyze their data before model training.
 ____________________________________________________________________________________________________________

 **🎯 The Problem & Our Mission**